-It is impossible to travel to Chandratal lake in the month of January to April as the heaps of snow blocks all the road beyond Losar.
-In fact, Manali to Kaza road remains closed in winter from November to May period.
-From Kaza side, the road to Losar even closes in the months of February – March – April.
+It is impossible to travel to Chandratal Lake in January to April as the heaps of snow blocks all the road beyond Losar.
+Manali to Kaza road remains closed in winter from November to May period.
+From the Kaza side, the road to Losar even closes in February – March – April.

 During these winter months, the glaciers are piled up between Gramphu – Chatru – Batal road and Kunzum Pass – Chandratal diversion road.

 So, even when you plan a trip to Spiti Valley in March, you cannot reach Chandratal Lake.